Recommender system: Mobile recommender systems

-Mobile recommender systems make use of internet-accessing smart phones to offer personalized, context-sensitive recommendations.
+Mobile recommender systems make use of internet-accessing smartphones to offer personalized, context-sensitive recommendations.
 This is a particularly difficult area of research as mobile data is more complex than data that recommender systems often have to deal with.
 It is heterogeneous, noisy, requires spatial and temporal auto-correlation, and has validation and generality problems.

 There are three factors that could affect the mobile recommender systems and the accuracy of prediction results: the context, the recommendation method and privacy.
 Additionally, mobile recommender systems suffer from a transplantation problem – recommendations may not apply in all regions (for instance, it would be unwise to recommend a recipe in an area where all of the ingredients may not be available).

 One example of a mobile recommender system are the approaches taken by companies such as Uber and Lyft to generate driving routes for taxi drivers in a city.
 This system uses GPS data of the routes that taxi drivers take while working, which includes location (latitude and longitude), time stamps, and operational status (with or without passengers).
 It uses this data to recommend a list of pickup points along a route, with the goal of optimizing occupancy times and profits.

+Generative recommenders

+Generative recommenders (GR) represent an approach that transforms recommendation tasks into sequential transduction problems, where user actions are treated like tokens in a generative modeling framework.
+In one method, known as HSTU (Hierarchical Sequential Transduction Units), high-cardinality, non-stationary, and streaming datasets are efficiently processed as sequences, enabling the model to learn from trillions of parameters and to handle user action histories orders of magnitude longer than before.
+By turning all of the system’s varied data into a single stream of tokens and using a custom self-attention approach instead of traditional neural network layers, generative recommenders make the model much simpler and less memory-hungry.
+As a result, it can improve recommendation quality in test simulations and in real-world tests, while being faster than previous Transformer-based systems when handling long lists of user actions.
+Ultimately, this approach allows the model’s performance to grow steadily as more computing power is used, laying a foundation for efficient and scalable “foundation models” for recommendations.